maurasaxon/Saxon-Portfolio/Final_Project_MS.md

 https://www.childtrends.org/indicators/late-or-no-prenatal-care

-Project Structure
+Project Structure:

 The majort elements of the story revolve around the correlation between no prenatal care and high mortality rates.
 While correlation does not always mean causatation, I think this observation is important to note.
 My original plan had nothing to do with prenatal care, but after searching for more data about Maternal Mortality, I realized it is a key component.
 Furthermore, I wanted there to be a bigger focus on the health of the mother rather than the health of the baby.
 Infant mortality is a very important statistic to observe, but Maternal Mortality is just as important.
 I want this story to focus on the health of the mother because obstetric health does not just end when the mother gives birth; mothers recover for weeks or months after delivery.
 The aspect of a mothers well-being is sometimes forgotten because the focus of health and wellness is on the baby.
 This story is trying to make a mother seem like a human being rather than a number on a chart.

-Summary of Approach
+Summary of Approach:

 I want the final product of this project to be a way to learn more about and get involved in helping WHAMGlobal.
 WHAMGlobal is the Women's Health Activist Movement and they partner with the Jewish Healthcare Foundation in Pittsburgh.
 WHAMGlobal is moving their focus from Infant Mortality to Maternal Mortality; they are trying to bring the mother back into the picture.
 For example, many statistics I found addressed Maternal Mortality in terms of low-birth-weight babies.
 While a low-birth-weight can indicate a mother that was dealing with co-morbidities and stress, it is reflected as an outcome for the health of a baby rather than the mother.
 I wanted to use indicators that directly impacted the mother, so I used prenatal care statistics.

 Since the audience of this presentation are Pittsburgh graduate students, I wanted to promote a local organization that they could somehow help.
 Furhtermore, the Commission on Gender Equity in Pittsburgh is gaining traction and I thought it would be important for my classmates to know that Pittsburgh is trying to make an effort in the Maternal Health space.

 # Design and User Research

-Sketches and Storyboards
+Sketches and Storyboards:

 I want the reader to immediately understand the context of the issue.
 The introduction will show the Maternal Mortality rates across the United States.
 I then will focus in on Pennsylvania (Wireframe 1) because of the recent news article that was released about increase in Maternal Mortality rates for black women and Governor Wolf's plans to address this.
 Moreover, the problem should be clear: Black women have the highest Maternal Mortality rates compared to any other race.
 Next, I want to reader to connect the lack of prenatal/preventative care (Wireframe 2) to the high Maternal Mortality rates.
 In conclusion, the story should show that the best solution would be to give Black women better access to prenatal visits early on in their pregnancy.
 The way the reader can do this is by donating to WHAMGlobal (a donation link will be supplied at the end of the story).
 ![Sketch 1 TSD](https://user-images.githubusercontent.com/54918227/65654277-3ff4f100-dfe6-11e9-8197-f5eee6942187.jpg)

 ![Updated Storyboard part II](https://user-images.githubusercontent.com/54918227/66152621-d7120800-e5e7-11e9-90cc-8d9dd1b96841.jpg)

-Wireframes
+Wireframes:

 Below are two draft data visualizations representing the Maternal Mortality rates for Black and White women in Pennsylvania, as well as the percentage of women by race that do not encounter prenatal care during their first trimester.
 These two graphs are vital to the story.
 High Maternal Mortality rates impact all races, especially Black women.
 I think this significant statistic can be attributed to the lack of well-rounded prenatal care for Black women in Pennsylvania.

 Wireframe 1: